Sokobond: Development and release

 Sokobond was created by independent developers Alan Hazelden and Harry Lee.
 The game's music was composed by Allison Walker.
 The game was released on Linux, OS X, Windows-based personal computers on 27 August 2013.
 The game was later released on the digital distribution service Steam, after being greenlit by the community.
+On 2 September 2021, the game was released on Nintendo Switch.
+It was ported to iOS and Android on 19 May 2022.